sdvickers98/picoCTF-2019-Walkthrough/cryptography/#13 - AES-ABC.md

 out_file.write(b'\n'.join(headers.split(b" ")) + b'\n' + image)
 ```
 You should be able to see the flag if you view the newly decrypted image file.
+It will look like the image above, "encrypted" but still easy to tell what the image is supposed to be.

 <details>
   <summary>Flag:</summary>